The Oxygen Valve on Hydrogen Escape Since the Great Oxidation Event: Conclusions

-\conclusions[Conclusions] Since the dawn of the Proterozoic (2.4 Gyr ago), several properties of the Earth have changed.
-The continental configuration has altered several times, the Sun's luminosity has increased, and the concentration of atmospheric gases such as O$_2$, CO$_2$, and CH$_4$ have fluctuated.
+Since the dawn of the Proterozoic (2.4 Gyr ago), several properties of the Earth have changed.
+The continental configuration has shifted several times, the Sun's luminosity has increased, and the concentration of atmospheric gases such as O$_2$, CO$_2$, and CH$_4$ have fluctuated.

 This work used WACCM6 simulations of the Earth to explore the effect that the changing O$_2$ mixing ratio had on the total hydrogen mixing ratio at the homopause in order to predict the possible diffusion-limited hydrogen escape rate through geological time.
 A 3D model with chemistry and a global representation of water vapour microphysics is critical to simulating the transport of H$_2$O into the stratosphere and thus estimating diffusion-limited hydrogen escape when other atmospheric constituents (e.g., CH$_4$ and H$_2$, which we held constant at the surface) are not the dominant hydrogen bearing species.
-In our simulated scenarios we showed that 1D models may predict a stratospheric water vapour discrepancy of between a factor of 3.8--6.0 depending on the O$_2$ mixing ratio when compared to 3D calculations.
+In our simulated scenarios we showed that 1D models may predict a stratospheric water vapour discrepancy of between a factor of 3.8 -- 6.0 depending on the O$_2$ mixing ratio when compared to 3D calculations.

 We found that the atmospheric O$_2$ mixing ratio acts as a nonlinear valve on the total hydrogen mixing ratio in the stratosphere.
 The O$_3$ mixing ratio (which is affected by the abundance of O$_2$) around the tropical tropopause layer (TTL) determines the amount of UV heating that warms the TTL and controls the H$_2$O mixing ratio entering the stratosphere.
 The obliquity of Earth induces seasonal cycles, which affect phenomena such as the Brewer-Dobson circulation and the tropical tape recorder.
 We showed that the tropical tape recorder disappeared at 0.1\% PAL, which suggests that the present-day seasonal transport of H$_2$O molecules to the stratosphere may not have taken place at low O$_2$ mixing ratios.